-&lt;sup>1 New Hampshire, and Southern New Hampshire in particular, is rapidly growing more racially diverse, according to data from the 2020 Census.
+1 New Hampshire, and Southern New Hampshire in particular, is rapidly growing more racially diverse, according to data from the 2020 Census.
 See Kenneth Johnson, Modest Population Gains, but Growing Diversity in New Hampshire with Children in the Vanguard (Carsey Sch.
 Pub.
 Pol'y, Regional Issue Brief No. 66, 2021), https://perma.cc/VBQ9-5M2E.

-- (f) trainings for members and staff on diversity, equity, inclusion, and racial and social justice. - 15.
-NEA also provides legal representation to its members who are targeted for teaching inclusively, provides Know Your Rights guidance and trainings to members on attacks on inclusive education, and assists both its members and affiliates in responding to efforts to censor curriculum and roll back progress in allowing schools and colleges to reach and engage all of their students to learn about the world as it is. - 16.
+- 16. NEA also provides legal representation to its members who are targeted for teaching inclusively, provides Know Your Rights guidance and trainings to members on attacks on inclusive education, and assists both its members and affiliates in responding to efforts to censor curriculum and roll back progress in allowing schools and colleges to reach and engage all of their students to learn about the world as it is. - 17.
 NEA members teach, provide training, and engage in a broad range of educational programming subject to ED's enforcement authority and the requirements set forth in the Letter.
-Many members' work could be construed to involve "diversity," "equity," or "inclusion," include topics related to race, or otherwise fall within the broad terms of the Letter. - 17.
-For example, NEA Member A teaches high school English in New Hampshire and often teaches literature that touches on topics related to race and gender.
-He is concerned that he could be accused of discrimination under the Letter's vague descriptions because of the ways issues related to diversity, systemic racism, and moral burdens come up in his classroom, subjecting him to potential risk of investigation, discipline, or adverse employment action. - 18.
-Member B teaches 8th Grade Social Studies in New Hampshire, including United States history from the Civil War to modern day.
-Member B is concerned that classroom discussions about matters of race and discrimination, important parts of teaching certain aspects of American history, could be construed to violate the Letter's prohibitions related to "systemic and structural racism" or "discriminatory policies and practices," Letter at 2, leaving her vulnerable to allegations of discrimination under the Letter. - 19.
-Member C is a middle school counselor in New Hampshire.
+Many members' work could be construed to involve "diversity," "equity," or "inclusion," include topics related to race, or otherwise fall within the broad terms of the Letter. - 18.
+For example, NEA and NEA-NH Member A teaches high school English in New Hampshire and often teaches literature that touches on topics related to race and gender.
+He is concerned that he could be accused of discrimination under the Letter's vague descriptions because of the ways issues related to diversity, systemic racism, and moral burdens come up in his classroom, subjecting him to potential risk of investigation, discipline, or adverse employment action. - 19.
+NEA and NEA-NH Member B teaches 8th Grade Social Studies in New Hampshire, including United States history from the Civil War to modern day.
+Member B is concerned that classroom discussions about matters of race and discrimination, important parts of teaching certain aspects of American history, could be construed to violate the Letter's prohibitions related to "systemic and structural racism" or "discriminatory policies and practices," Letter at 2, leaving her vulnerable to allegations of discrimination under the Letter. - 20.
+NEA and NEA-NH Member C is a middle school counselor in New Hampshire.

 An important part of her work is creating a school culture that fosters safe and positive identity development for middle schoolers.
 Member C is concerned that she might be accused of violating the Letter's vague prohibitions on toxic indoctrination and discrimination.